andreyuhai/botinsta/README.md

   * Sequel
   * Sqlite3

-## Contributing
+## Contributing  :star:

 Bug reports and pull requests are welcome on GitHub at https://github.com/andreyuhai/botinsta.

-If you like the bot and want to see the new features very soon, please do not forget to star the repo to let me now you are interested.
+If you like the bot and want to see the new features very soon, please do not forget to star:star2: the repo to let me now you are interested.
 Boost me!  :rocket:  :blush:

 ## License